guicaulada/FiveM-Scripts/README.md

 "One of the best programming skills you can have is knowing when to walk away for awhile." - Oscar Godson

+**This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.**

+**I CEASED SUPPORT FOR THESE SCRIPTS.
+DO NOT CONTACT ME FOR HELP.**

 ## License

     FiveM Scripts